relevant-ai/RelevantCardsDocumentation/README.md

 ### REL Actions

-REL Actions and similar to user-defined functions.
+REL Actions and similar to Inline functions.
 However, they are supposed to be used only in the `buttons` and `actions` template, and they include a button's icon, color, and caption within their syntax.
 Each REL Action is an object of this form:

 ```json
 {